Asymptotic safety in quantum gravity: Motivation

 $\textstyle R_{\mu \nu} - {1 \over 2}g_{\mu \nu}\,R + g_{\mu \nu} \Lambda = {8 \pi G \over c^4 } \, T_{\mu \nu}$.
 These equations combine the spacetime geometry encoded in the metric $g_{\mu\nu}$ with the matter content comprised in the energy–momentum tensor $T_{\mu\nu}$.
 The quantum nature of matter has been tested experimentally, for instance quantum electrodynamics is by now one of the most accurately confirmed theories in physics.
 For this reason quantization of gravity seems plausible, too.
 Unfortunately the quantization cannot be performed in the standard way (perturbative renormalization): Already a simple power-counting consideration signals the perturbative nonrenormalizability since the mass dimension of Newton's constant is $-2$.
 The problem occurs as follows.
 According to the traditional point of view renormalization is implemented via the introduction of counterterms that should cancel divergent expressions appearing in loop integrals.
 Applying this method to gravity, however, the counterterms required to eliminate all divergences proliferate to an infinite number.
 As this inevitably leads to an infinite number of free parameters to be measured in experiments, the program is unlikely to have predictive power beyond its use as a low energy effective theory.

 It turns out that the first divergences in the quantization of general relativity which cannot be absorbed in counterterms consistently (i.e. without the necessity of introducing new parameters) appear already at one-loop level in the presence of matter fields.

 At two-loop level the problematic divergences arise even in pure gravity.

 In order to overcome this conceptual difficulty the development of nonperturbative techniques was required, providing various candidate theories of quantum gravity.

 For a long time the prevailing view has been that the very concept of quantum field theory – even though remarkably successful in the case of the other fundamental interactions – is doomed to failure for gravity.
 By way of contrast, the idea of asymptotic safety retains quantum fields as the theoretical arena and instead abandons only the traditional program of perturbative renormalization.

-History of asymptotic safety
+History

 After having realized the perturbative nonrenormalizability of gravity, physicists tried to employ alternative techniques to cure the divergence problem, for instance resummation or extended theories with suitable matter fields and symmetries, all of which come with their own drawbacks.
 In 1976, Steven Weinberg proposed a generalized version of the condition of renormalizability, based on a nontrivial fixed point of the underlying renormalization group (RG) flow for gravity.